 Events at Cass

-Being a Cass MBA will give you invaluable access to a network of over 37,000 alumni from all over the world.
-You can also attend one specialist MBA elective per year, free of charge.
+Being a Cass MBA will give you invaluable access to a network of over 48,000 alumni from all over the world.
+You can also attend one MBA elective per year, free of charge.
 Further information about our dedicated alumni department is on our website.

 Being a student will give you access to a wide range of discounts including travel, Microsoft and Apple products, cinema tickets, restaurants, cosmetics and clothing.
 Most discounts can be obtained via an NUS (National Union of Students) membership card or by joining the Unidays website.